Print this page

 Chapter 4.
 Legal Research and Tutorial on Google Scholar.
 Google Scholar, a powerful legal research tool, is an accessible search engine that indexes the full text of federal and state legal decisions.
 Learn how to use Google Scholar and have Alerts sent to you when relevant cases are published.

 Pete and Pam Wright are authors of several best-selling books, including Wrightslaw: Special Education Law, 2nd Edition and Wrightslaw: From Emotions to Advocacy, 2nd Edition, Wrightslaw: All About IEPs, Wrightslaw: All About Tests and Assessments, and Wrightslaw: Special Education Legal Developments and Cases 2015.

 What's happening in Special Education Law?
-We know that the special education landscape is changing rapidly.

 ||Wrightslaw: Special Education Legal Developments and Cases 2016 by Peter W.D.
 Wright and Pamela Darr Wright